Glenn Memorial UMC

 Summer Sundays, 9:45-10:45 am.
-Mark your calendars for Glenn’s 2013 Summer Lecture Series—The Bible: Uncensored.
-On Sundays from June 16th thru August 4th, Adult Sunday School classes will again combine for a summertime line-up of guest speakers from Emory University’s Candler School of Theology exploring a variety of biblical texts with ‘uncensored’ commentary and the history of censoring Scriptures.
+Mark your calendars for Glenn’s 2014 Summer Lecture Series—Reading Between the Lines: How Biblical Interpretations Shape Our Faith.
+On Sundays from June 1st thru August 10th, Adult Sunday School classes will again combine for a summertime line-up of guest speakers from Emory University’s Candler School of Theology.
 Coffee & continental breakfast, nursery care, and children & youth Sunday School activities provided.

 Dr. Andrea White specializes in constructive Christian theology, womanist theology, and postmodern religious thought with research interests especially in the doctrine of God, theology of otherness, womanist perspectives on theological anthropology, and the relationship between philosophy and theology.
 Her book projects include The Back of God: A Theology of Otherness in Karl Barth and Paul Ricoeur and Black Women's Bodies and God Politics: A Womanist Theology of Personhood.
 Dr. White has received several research grants and fellowships, including The Louisville Institute First Book Grant for Minority Scholars and the Lilly Theological Research Faculty Fellowship from the Association of Theological Schools.
 She is an ordained American Baptist minister.